Exponential Separations in the Energy Complexity of Leader Election

 \section{Introduction}

-In many networks of wireless devices the scarcest resource is {\em energy}, and the lion's share of energy is often spent on {\em radio transceiver} usage~\cite{PolastreSC05,BarnesCMA10,Lee+13,SivalingamSA97}---sending and receiving packets--- not on computation per se.
-In this paper we investigate the {\em energy complexity} of fundamental problems in wireless networks: \LeaderElection, \ApproximateCounting, and taking a \Census.
+In many networks of wireless devices the scarcest resource is {\em energy}, and the lion's share of energy is often spent on {\em radio transceiver} usage~\cite{PolastreSC05,BarnesCMA10,Lee+13,SivalingamSA97}---transmitting and receiving packets--- not on computation per se.
+In this paper we investigate the {\em energy complexity} of fundamental problems in synchronized single-hop wireless networks: \LeaderElection, \ApproximateCounting, and taking a \Census.

-In all the models we consider {\em time} to be partitioned into discrete slots; all devices have access to a single shared channel and can choose, in each time slot, to either \send{} a message $m$ from some space $\mathcal{M}$, \listen{} to the channel, or remain \idle.
+In all models we consider {\em time} to be partitioned into discrete slots; all devices have access to a single shared channel and can choose, in each time slot, to either \send{} a message $m$ from some space $\mathcal{M}$, \listen{} to the channel, or remain \idle.
 Transmitting and listening each cost one unit of energy; we measure the energy usage of an algorithm on $n$ devices by the worst case energy usage of any device.
 For the sake of simplicity we assume computation is free and the message size is unbounded.
 If exactly one device transmits, all listeners hear the message $m$, and if zero devices transmit, all listeners hear a special message $\lambda_S$ indicating \silence.
-We consider four models that differ in how {\em collisions} can be detected. \begin{description} \item[\strong.]
-Each sender and listener receives one of three signals: $\lambda_S$ (\silence, if zero devices transmit), $\lambda_N$ (\noise, if $\ge 2$ devices transmit), or a message $m \in \mathcal{M}$ (if one device transmits).
+We consider four collision detection models depending on whether transmitters and listeners can detect collisions.